vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 [food_purchases.sql](../sql/food_purchases.sql).

-After getting back home, I had a meal comprising some of the jasmine rice I had gotten from Tuk Tuk Thai and some of the cocojune I had gotten from Berkeley Bowl.
+After getting back home, I had a meal comprising some of the jasmine rice I had gotten from Tuk Tuk Thai and some of the cocojune (coconut yogurt) I had gotten from Berkeley Bowl.

 The meal was fairly tasty; however, at the end of the meal I felt a little vomity.
 The feeling passed after a while after some time and after I had some more water.

+At around 5:30 PM, I had dinner; this included jasmine rice and cocojune (coconut yogurt) as with my first meal of the day, but I also added a bit of my potatoes/spinach and a few peas.

 ## Random investigation notes related to 2023-07-10 / 2023-07-11 incident